evaera/Aurora/README.md

 **Aurora** is a library that can manage status effects (known as "Auras") in your Roblox game.
 These Auras are much akin to "buffs" and "debuffs" as seen in many games.

-Using Aurora can help you stay sane while managing complex game state when multiple parts of your game need to keep track of or change the same resource.
+Using Aurora can help you stay sane while managing complex game state when multiple parts of your game need to keep track of or change the same resource. *It's like Redux, but for games!*

 Aurora is made for and requires [RoStrap](https://rostrap.github.io/), a light weight module management system.